 Every student is required to drive sometime after, or before school or on Saturdays.
 If a student misses a scheduled driving time, it could delay their obtaining a driver license.

 Each student should obtain a learner permit prior to the first day of class.
-Each student must have the fee of $140 paid to the main office prior to the first day of class.
+Each student must have the fee of $185 paid to the main office prior to the first day of class.
 The student will bring the receipt of payment to class with them on the first day or already be approved for fee waiver prior to the class beginning.
 Students will not complete the course until the fee for the course has been completely paid in some way.

 A learner permit can be obtained when a student reaches 15 years of age.

 A student must have their learner permit at least 6 months before they obtain a driver license.